benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 ### Classical Sets

 Supppose we wanted to concisely represent the letters occuring in a word, while disregarding their sequential order as well as the number of times they occur in the word.
 A classical set would be a good choice of data structure for this task.
-For instance, the word "$\text{learner}$" could be represented by the set
+For instance, the word "learner" could be represented by the set

 $$\lbrace a, e, l, r, n \rbrace.$$

-Incidentally, the word "$\text{learn}$" corresponds to the same classical set, as it contains the same letters.
-The word "$\text{land}$", on the other hand, corresponds to the set
+The word "learn" corresponds to the same classical set, as it contains the same letters.
+The word "land", on the other hand, corresponds to the set

 $$\lbrace a, l, n, d \rbrace.$$